Pranav04027/bytelearnAI/README.md

 ## Architecture Overview

-1. Instructors upload video and thumbnail assets using presigned S3 upload URLs.
+ 1. Instructors upload video and thumbnail assets using presigned S3 upload URLs, then videos are served through permanent public S3 URLs so links can be shared directly.
 2. Video metadata is stored in PostgreSQL through Prisma.
 3. AWS Transcribe processes uploaded video audio.
 4. Completed transcripts are saved and chunked into embedding-ready segments.